-- Demonstrate knowledge of procedures to service and maintain single-phase motors.
+- Demonstrate knowledge of procedures to maintain single-phase motors.

-24.02 Performs servicing and maintenance of single-phase motors.
+25.02 Maintains single-phase motors.

-1. Identify hazards and describe safe work practices pertaining to the servicing and maintenance of single-phase motors.
+1. Identify hazards and describe safe work practices pertaining to single-phase motors.
 2. Interpret codes, regulations and standards pertaining to single-phase motors.
 3. Interpret information pertaining to single-phase motors found on drawings and specifications.
-4. Identify tools and equipment used to service and maintain single-phase motors and describe their application and procedures for use.
-5. Describe the procedures used to diagnose, test and service single-phase motors and their components.
+4. Identify tools and equipment used to maintain single-phase motors and describe their application and procedures for use.
+5. Describe the procedures used to diagnose and test single-phase motors and their components.
 6. Describe the procedures used to maintain single-phase motors and their components.